What to do if your anxiety is becoming too much

 Therapy helps you see that while it’s easy to make your anxiety “all bad” there’s actually a lot “right” with your anxiety.
 It’s helped you and protected you in a world that’s told you you’re too sensitive and too much.
 But as Paul beautifully writes, those very things like your sensitivity that you’ve learned to hide will be the very things you learn to honor and bring to the light in therapy.
 It’s a beautiful, hard, and messy journey that is well worth it to go on.

-If you are wanting to heal your anxiety and learn to be with it in a different way, reach out to us at Fig Holistic Psychotherapy and set up a phone consult to talk more about if working together feels like a good fit.
-We offer in person sessions in Charlotte, NC and virtual sessions for all folks living in North Carolina, South Carolina, and Texas.
+If you are wanting to heal your anxiety and learn to be with it in a different way, reach out to Fig Holistic Psychotherapy and set up a phone consult to talk more about if anxiety therapy could be beneficial for you.
+In person counseling sessions in Charlotte, NC and virtual sessions for all folks living in North Carolina, South Carolina, and Texas.

 Blake Blankenbecler, LCMHC, LPC